// Customer custom gtag code below:

 Pillar 3 – Inner Drive

 Sometimes, even when we are clear about what we want, we might not believe we can get there.
 Inner Drive is about self-belief, confidence and motivation.
-It is much easier to persevere through challenging times when we are feeling confident in ourselves and our abilities.
+It is much easier to balance stress levels and persevere when we feel confident in ourselves and our abilities.

 Pillar 4 – Flexible Thinking

 When we are in problem mode we tend to see things as very black and white.
-We can’t get a sense of what the options are, we can’t see the wood for the trees, so we’re stuck.
 Flexible Thinking helps us think outside the box and identify new ideas and possibilities.
+This pillar is crucial in navigating ongoing change and finding innovative solutions to problems.

 Pillar 5 – Strong Relationships